zentralopensource/zentral/docs/apps/mdm.md

 **Note:** After creating the *Enrollment*, it’s important to test and review the profile settings.
 You can edit the enrollment profile anytime by navigating to the *MDM > Enrollment* section in Zentral.
 Regular testing and revisit for updates are recommended, especially as new major OS versions can introduce additional configurations.
 To verify that your changes are synced with ABM/ADE, use the *Test* button to download and check the DEP profile from ABM.

 Device syncing occurs at scheduled intervals.
 If the device assignments from ABM/ASM are not reflected in Zentral, go to the *MDM > DEP Virtual Servers > [Instance Name]* section and manually click the `Synchronize` button.

+## Apps and Books

+To manage and distribute apps from the Mac App Store or iOS/iPadOS App Store through Zentral, a Content Token is required to sync with Apple Business Manager (ABM) or Apple School Manager (ASM).

+### Prerequisites

+- Access to Apple Business Manager (ABM) or Apple School Manager (ASM).
+- A Content Token for syncing with ABM/ASM.

+For detailed instructions on general ABM/ASM usage, refer to the [Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).

+### Configure Apps and Books (formerly Apple Volume Purchasing/VPP)

+To set up *Apps and Books* to work with Zentral, follow these steps:

+* Navigate to the *ABM / ASM Preferences > Payments and Billing > Apps and Books* section.
+* In the Content Tokens section, locate the desired token and download it.
+* Navigate to the Zentral *MDM > Overview > Locations* section.
+* Click the `Add` button to create a new location.
+* Upload the content token (*.vpptoken) you previously downloaded from ASM/ABM.

+Content in ASM/ABM *Apps and Books > "AppName" > Manage Licenses* that is assigned or removed from the content token will sync and automatically populate.
+You will see the total apps and licenses available reflected in Zentral Cloud in the *MDM > Overview > Store apps* section.

 ## HTTP API